codeforboston/cambridge_energy_app/README.md

-# Repository Name
+# Project Name

 ## What
 What is this and what is it for?
 Put a meaningful, short, plain-language description of what this project is trying to accomplish and why it matters.
 Describe the problem this project solves.

 ## Who
 Who are you?
 Who are your partners?
-Links, logos, and lots of credit giving.
+Links, logos, and lots of credit-giving.

 #### Status
 Is it done?
 Is it a prototype?
 Is it a zombie?
-Alpha, Beta, 1.1, etc. It's OK to write a sentence, too.
-The goal is to let interested people know where this project is at.
-This is also a good place to link to the [CHANGELOG](https://github.com/cfpb/ckan/blob/master/CHANGELOG.md).
+Are you researching or designing?
+Alpha, Beta, 1.1, etc.

+It's OK to write a sentence, too.
+The goal is to let interested people know where this project is at, so they know whether they should contribute.
+This is also a good place to link to the [CHANGELOG](CHANGELOG.md).

 #### Screenshots